chrisant996/clink/docs/clink.md

 `terminal.differentiate_keys`| False   | When enabled, pressing <kbd>Ctrl</kbd> + <kbd>H</kbd> or <kbd>I</kbd> or <kbd>M</kbd> or <kbd>[</kbd> generate special key sequences to enable binding them separately from <kbd>Backspace</kbd> or <kbd>Tab</kbd> or <kbd>Enter</kbd> or <kbd>Esc</kbd>.
 `terminal.east_asian_ambiguous`|`auto` | There is a group of East Asian characters whose widths are ambiguous in the Unicode standard.
 This setting controls how to resolve the ambiguous widths.
 By default this is set to `auto`, but some terminal hosts may require setting this to a different value to work around limitations in the terminal hosts.
 Setting this to `font` measures the East Asian Ambiguous character widths using the current font.
 Setting it to `one` uses 1 as the width, or `two` uses 2 as the width.
 When this is `auto` (the default) and the current code page is 932, 936, 949, or 950 then the current font is used to measure the widths, or for any other code pages (including UTF8) the East Asian Ambiguous character widths are assumed to be 1.
 `terminal.emulation`         | `auto`  | Clink can either emulate a virtual terminal and handle ANSI escape codes itself, or let the console host natively handle ANSI escape codes. `native` = pass output directly to the console host process, `emulate` = clink handles ANSI escape codes itself, `auto` = emulate except when running in ConEmu, Windows Terminal, or Windows 10 new console.
+`terminal.mouse_input`       | `auto`  | Clink can optionally respond to mouse input, instead of letting the terminal respond to mouse input (e.g. to select text on the screen).
+When mouse input is enabled in Clink, clicking in the input line sets the cursor position, and clicking in popup lists selects an item, etc.  Setting this to `off` lets the terminal host handle mouse input, `on` lets Clink handle mouse input, and `auto` lets Clink handle mouse input in ConEmu and in the default Conhost terminal when Quick Edit mode is unchecked in the console Properties dialog.
+For more information see [Mouse Input](#gettingstarted_mouseinput).
 `terminal.raw_esc`           | False | When enabled, pressing Esc sends a literal escape character like in Unix/etc terminals.
 This setting is disabled by default to provide a more predictable, reliable, and configurable input experience on Windows.
 Changing this only affects future Clink sessions, not the current session.
 `terminal.use_altgr_substitute`| False | Support Windows' <kbd>Ctrl</kbd>-<kbd>Alt</kbd> substitute for <kbd>AltGr</kbd>.
 Turning this off may resolve collisions with Readline's key bindings.